SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 gold standard.
 The currency is always a tax credit, and the issuer tells you what it is worth.
 If they tell you it redeems for $\pi/100$ ounces of gold, then that's the fiat price.
-What it can purchase then depends upon the relative price of gold to their goods, but that is still a choice of the currency issuer.
+What it can purchase then depends upon the relative price of gold to other goods, but who gets that purchasing power is still a choice of the currency issuer.

 Like control of nuclear power and primitive fire, a powerful force or technology can always be used to commit atrocities.
 MMT is no exception.
-But the monetary system is ancient,has existed for over 4000 years, and is often a force for good when used wisely.
+But the monetary system is ancient, has existed for over 4000 years, and is often a force for good when used wisely.
 It is not a free market or natural equilibrium that achieves good or terrible social outcomes, it is our wilful design, or negligence.